How Common Were Tattoos Among Vikings And Norse People?

-Ellen Lloyd - AncientPages.com - Archaeologists have found evidence that people in almost all corners of the world practiced tattooing for thousands of years.
-Ancient tattoos served diverse purposes.
-They could be protections symbols, religious icons, medical treatment, social identifiers or simply cosmetic enhancements.
+Ellen Lloyd AncientPages.com - Archaeologists have found evidence that people in almost all corners of the world have practiced tattooing for thousands of years.
+Tattoos are a part of various cultures worldwide, serving diverse purposes and holding numerous significances.

-Anyone who visits Scandinavia today will find that both men and women are very fond of tattoos and gladly cover their bodies with various symbols of all sizes, shape and color, but what attitude did Norsemen have towards tattoos?
-Did ancient Vikings wear tattoos and if so, why?
+Anyone who visits Scandinavia today will find that both men and women are very fond of tattoos and gladly cover their bodies with various symbols of all sizes, shapes, and colors.
+But what attitude did Norsemen have towards tattoos?
+Did ancient Vikings wear tattoos, and if so, why?

 Is There Any Evidence Of Norse Tattoos?